Children's Services

 -

 There are several legal reasons why we need to collect and use your personal information.
-The information you provide helps us to support your family and make sure that we meet our legal duties and responsibilities, for example to carry out a social care assessment.
+The information you provide helps us to support your family and make sure that we meet our legal duties and responsibilities, for example to conduct a social care assessment.

 We then use this data to: